In-Vitro Maturation (IVM) is a safe and effective fertility treatment provided in our clinic. It is done as a part of IVF procedure.

 - The immature eggs are then transferred to a maturation medium for a period of 24-48 hours

-- Depending on the requirement the mature eggs are then either frozen and stored for use at a later date or transferred to be fertilized by sperm
+- Depending on the requirement the mature eggs are then either frozen and stored for use at a later date

 - If the mature eggs are to be used immediately, they are fertilized using the intracytoplasmic sperm injection (ICSI) procedure